arun-guruswamy/workout-networking/doc/vision.md

 ### Communication medium - Text, Zoom
 ### Meeting time - Tuesday, Thursday mornings (Zoom or Sanders)

+###Introduction:
+We envision an app that allows people around the world to engage in a community of fitness enthusiasts that are looking to help each other achieve their fitness goals

+###Business Case:

-### Vision:
+### Key features summary:
 - You can post your workouts and your progress in the gym
 - Profile with stats and goals
-- Have highest reps/weights accomplished
+- Record highest reps/weights accomplished
 - Charts or graphs showing progress over time
 - Set goals for future and share progress towards those
 - Resource to find workouts of your interest